JAEYOONSUNG/DNMB/README.md

 The DNMB is supported for macOS, Linux and Windows machines, which can provide an environment for using R.
 It requires R version >=4.2.1 for release, and R version >=4.3 for devel.

-Some of the third-party functionalities are not available for Windows and MacOS machines (InterProScan).
+One of the third-party functionalities is not available for Windows and MacOS machines (InterProScan).

-The [eggnog-mapper](http://eggnog-mapper.embl.de), allows users to input sequences in FASTA format based on locus_tag identifiers and receive results in either XLSX or CSV format.
+The [EggNOG-mapper](http://eggnog-mapper.embl.de), allows users to input sequences in FASTA format based on locus_tag identifiers and receive results in either XLSX or CSV format.
 Additionally, the standalone version available on GitHub is compatible with DNMB.

 InterProScan requires a Linux operating system.
 Without access to Linux, you can proceed with the analysis up to Eggnog-mapper in the annotation stage, but you won't be able to obtain information about motif analysis.